Khsammy/WMRanger/README.md

 # WMRanger
-#A Python script for changing Mac address on debian systems
+#A Python script for changing Wi-Fi Mac address on debian systems